Ketel Marte Player Props: Diamondbacks vs. Twins

-Ketel Marte, with a slugging percentage of .447 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Bailey Ober on the mound, August 4 at 8:10 PM ET.
+Ketel Marte -- with an on-base percentage of .293 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the hill, on August 5 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Giants.
+In his most recent game he had a hitless performance (0-for-5) against the Twins.

 Ketel Marte Game Info & Props vs. the Twins